james-swedeen/trash_collection_robot/README.md

 ### Docker Installation

-First you will need to install Docker with the following command.
+First, you will need to install Docker with the following command.
 ```bash
 sudo apt install docker.io -y
 ```